bambora-na/dev.na.bambora.com/source/docs/guides/EMV_3D_secure.md

 ### /POST /V1/EMV3DS/AuthRequst

-This endpoint is your first touchpoint for validating card via the EMV 3DSecure process; all new requests must start here.
+This endpoint is your first touchpoint for validating card via the EMV 3D Secure process; all new requests must start here.

-One of the primary components of EMV 3DSecure is the requirement for card holder browser data.
+One of the primary components of EMV 3D Secure is the requirement for card holder browser data.
 This data improves the chances for a frictionless flow, but also enables a customized challenge flow experience for the card holder (if required); one that is tailored to their language and device.

 All the browser values can be collected via JavaScript, unless of course they have JavaScript disabled.
 For reference on how to use JavaScript to collect the required browser data, use or refer to the following mini-library.  https://web.na.bambora.com/admin/assets/js/Bambora3DS2.js